JollyShmo/CSV_Import_Blender/README.md

 ## Credits
 - Author: Jolly Joe
-- Stable Version: 4.0
+- Stable Version: 4.2.1
 - Blender Compatibility: 2.93 or later
 - Category: Import

-Please note that this addon creates a mesh with connected edges or faces based on the imported points.
+Please note: This addon creates a mesh with connected edges or faces based on the imported points.
 It's important to review the results and refine the mesh as needed after import.
-This is optimized for Stubbs The Zombie and We Happy Few, csv files come from RenderDoc exports.
-More information coming soon.
+This is optimized for `Bioshock Remastered 1 & 2 & Infinte, Stubbs The Zombie, We Happy Few` csv files come from RenderDoc exports.